hpyproject/hpy/docs/porting-guide.rst

 The ``HPy``/``HPyField`` dichotomy might seem arbirary at first, but it is needed to allow Python implementations to use a moving GC, such as PyPy.
-It is easier to explain and understand the rules by thinking at how a moving GC interacts with the C code inside an HPy extension.
+It is easier to explain and understand the rules by thinking about how a moving GC interacts with the C code inside an HPy extension.

 It is worth remembering that during the collection phase, a moving GC might move an existing object to another memory location, and in that case it needs to update all the places which store a pointer to it.
-It is obvious that in order to do so, it needs to *know* where they are.
+In order to do so, it needs to *know* where the pointers are.
 If there is a local C variable which is unknown to the GC but contains a pointer to a GC-managed object, the variable will point to invalid memory as soon as the object is moved.